Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Introduction

-{\cite{Sturm+2024} followed a simple treatment of PAHs in radiative equilibrium to match the observed strength of the AIB features in the edge-on disk HH48 NE.
-They considered fixed size distribution of the PAHs and obtained a PAH mass consistent with that of the ISM.} {The models by \cite{Maaskant+2014} focus on studying the PAH ionization across the disk gaps using a single-size PAH population.
-They predict the ionization fraction might be larger in the optically thin gas within the gaps, by modelling HD 97048, HD 169142, HD 135344 B, and Oph IRS 48.}
+\cite{Sturm+2024} followed a simple treatment of PAHs in radiative equilibrium to match the observed strength of the AIB features in the edge-on disk HH48 NE.
+They considered fixed size distribution of the PAHs and obtained a PAH mass consistent with that of the ISM.
+The models from \cite{Maaskant+2014} are focussed on studying the PAH ionization across the disk gaps using a single-sized PAH population.
+They predicted that the ionization fraction might be larger in the optically thin gas within the gaps by modelling HD 97048, HD 169142, HD 135344 B, and Oph IRS 48.

-{\cite{Habart+2021} modelled the AIBs observed in HD 100546 in terms of aromatised hydrocarbon nano-grains that show emission similar to PAH grains \citep{Jones+2013}.
-The nano-grains are stochastically heated in their model and have a fixed size distribution and a mass equivalent to $\sim$10$\%$ of the ISM PAHs. \cite{Devinat+2022} performed a similar treatment for HD 169142.}
+\cite{Habart+2021} modelled the AIBs observed in HD 100546 in terms of aromatised hydrocarbon nano-grains that show emission similar to PAH grains \citep{Jones+2013}.
+The nano-grains are stochastically heated in their model and have a fixed size distribution with a mass equivalent to $\sim$10$\%$ of the ISM PAHs. \cite{Devinat+2022} performed a similar treatment for HD 169142.

-{Therefore, focused studies of estimating PAH sizes, ionization fraction, and mass, simultaneously through models of individual disks, are still rare in the literature.
-Most studies so far used generalized assumptions while interpreting the PAH abundances.
-Particularly, we note that the effects of varying PAH size distribution in individual models were not explored well.} {We aim to estimate detailed PAH abundances, defined in terms of PAH sizes, ionization fraction, and mass, within the disk of T Cha.
-We plan to obtain these} self-consistently by reproducing the mid-IR dust continuum and the {AIBs} observed in the JWST spectrum {T Cha} through tailored thermal dust radiative transfer modelling.
+Focussed studies aimed at estimating PAH sizes, ionisation fractions, and masses simultaneously through models of individual disks are still rarely reported in the literature.
+Most studies so far have used generalised assumptions when interpreting the PAH abundances.
+In particular, we note that the effects of varying PAH size distribution in individual models were not explored well.
+Here, we aim to estimate detailed PAH abundances, defined in terms of PAH sizes, ionisation fraction, and mass within the disk of T Cha.
+We plan to obtain these self-consistently by reproducing the MIR dust continuum and the AIBs observed in the JWST spectrum T Cha through tailored thermal dust radiative transfer modelling.

-In Sec. \ref{sec:tcha}, we briefly describe key observations of T Cha found in the literature.
-In Sec. \ref{sec:observations}, we provide details of the observational data used for this work.
-Sec. \ref{sec:modelapproach} describes the general modelling procedure with basic model assumptions.
-We discuss our best model, with the optimization process and final results in Sec. \ref{sec:resultsdiscussion}.
-Finally, we summarize our work and draw the main conclusions in Sec. \ref{sec:summaryconclusions}.
+In Sect. \ref{sec:tcha}, we briefly describe key observations of T Cha found in the literature.
+In Sect. \ref{sec:observations}, we provide details of the observational data used for this work.
+In Sect. \ref{sec:modelapproach}, we describe the general modelling procedure with basic model assumptions.
+We discuss our best model, with the optimization process and final results in Sect. \ref{sec:resultsdiscussion}.
+Finally, we summarise our work and draw our main conclusions in Sect. \ref{sec:summaryconclusions}.